Somoye-D-Dataman/Superstore-weekly-sales-analyzes/README.md

 # SKILLS DEMONSTRATED

-This project was completed using excel- major concepts used were filter, pivot table, formular- SUMIF, MAX.
+This project was completed using excel- major concepts used were filter, pivot table, formulas- SUMIF, MAX.

 # DATA SOURCING